 4. English Bay Beach

 If the weather is nice, head over to English Bay Beach, located at the south entrance to the park.
 Stretch out on the sand and check out the views of Kitsilano and, off in the distance, misty Vancouver Island.
-This is a good place for lunch: Try Raincity Grill, one of Vancouver’s first places to promote a local, sustainable cuisine, or any of the fun noodle bars along Denman Street.
+This is a good place for lunch: Try one of the many fun noodle bars along Denman Street.

 5. Robson Street & the West End